VeriSilicon/vpe/readme.md

 ```

-# 5. Build and install VPE
+# 5. Building And Installation

 1. Build
 ```bash